-It is important not to exercise so hard that you injure yourself or work your heart beyond its capacity if you have any medical conditions.
+It is important not to exercise so hard that you injure yourself or work your heart beyond its capacity.
+Sign up for a PRO account today for access to workout plans, workout builders, and more, to ensure that you are exercising your heart in the best and healthiest way.

 When you exercise, you burn energy.
 In the process of burning energy, your muscles lose some oxygen.
 In order to sustain the energy needed for exercise, your muscles require more oxygen.